Flutter

 Documentation

-Even though React Native’s been around much longer than Flutter, Flutter’s documentation is more developed, in-depth, and easier to navigate than React Native’s.
+Even though React Native’s been around much longer than Flutter, Flutter’s documentation used to be more developed, in-depth, and easier to navigate than React Native’s.

-React Native’s “The Basics” section.
+React Native’s “Layout with Flexbox” section.
 Source: React Native

 Developer Community